Mte90/Simple-Invoice-Manager/README.md

 - Draft Support
 - Notes Support (Add/Modify/Delete)
 - Login Support
+- Client Support (Add/Modify)
 - Export in PDF
 - Print Client (Browser with pdf reader) or Print by default printer on server
 - Sent PDF a client email

 #Roadmap

-- Manage of Client (modify/delete)
 - Manage of Draft (modify/delete)
 - More check for insert data
 - More alert
+- Modify XML with php function
+- Client Support (Hystory)
 - Better Code organization and pattern
 - Better Documentation
 - Not remake the pdf for every use